flexiblepower/flexiblepower.github.io/get-started.md

 #Are you a consumer wanting to be a prosumer?
 Being a prosumer means producing your own energy next to the consumption of energy.
 Do you have a solar panel and do you want your washing machine to switch on when it is producing power?

-You don’t have to wait for the market to be ready with a fully operational PowerMatcher infrastructure in place.
+You donâ€™t have to wait for the market to be ready with a fully operational PowerMatcher infrastructure in place.
 You can download the PowerMatcher here and start to optimize your own house.
 The documentation explains step by step how you can install the PowerMatcher on a computer and how to connect it to your devices*

 We already have a set of agents and drivers that work with a set of appliances.
 See if your appliance is listed here.
 Not in there and like a little bit of hacking?
 Join our community and get some support so that you can have a PowerMatcher system up in no time.